 - Before there was Frank Sinatra, Elvis, the Beatles, the hoola

 classic book describes the fad that took the world by storm

 after the introduction of some exotic breeds of chickens in the

-breeder & feeder: or How to make poultry pay.
-Office of
+poultry breeder & feeder: or How to make poultry pay.

 - Available as a Web page and a pdf file (tools not included),

 these instructions are provided by the Palm Beach County Poultry